IBM/unitxt/docs/docs/llm_as_judge.rst

 to those outputs.

-Now all we need to do is to load the card, with the template ad format the judge model is expected to use, and run it!
+Now all we need to do is to load the card, with the template and format the judge model is expected to use, and run it!
 Simple!

 .. code-block:: python